Tim-Liam-Hill/SimpleWebBrowser/README.md

 So now we just have to fix the bugs that have come about as a result of the refactor.
 Now would be a good time to write unit tests and use those to ensure we don't introduct more bugs later.

+Its the same issue I had last time when calculating the height for inline elephants!
+Because many elements within an inline block will be on the same line, we mustn't count those one's twice! we must only count the non-overlapping pieces.

+There is probs a cool answer to this, but I guess the easiest way to do this is to get the minimum y value of the children and the max y_value + self.height of the children.
+The diff gives our height.
+But wait, didn't we already try this???? meow???

+Something is still wrong with my logic.
+What is happening is each block layout is having double the height of that before it, which is just a tad problematic.

+So my logic with respect go getting the height of a block element was correct, the issue I had was the y start for inline elements.
+Still, this thing is a buggy mess but we are getting somewhere.

+I need to some test cases. that is what I really need.
+Minimal reproductions of bugs to fix later.

+Someone please explain to me why superscript is still working even though when I comment out the code I put in for it there is literally no change??
+I am confused.

 6.4 -> In progress

 # Exercizes